zkgoldsmith/H2O2-chirality/README.md

      41206        41206.000000         0.011400535       800.000000000       -33.126123959       -33.112005524         5.262881273
 ```

 This result tells me that the calculation stopped at 41,206 steps.
 The calculation ran for 42,206 femtoseconds.
-The kinetic energy, 0.011400535, and potential energy, -33.126123959, were given as astronomical units.
-The temperature was set at 800 kelvin and throughout the calculation, the kinetic energy was increased to keep the same temperature to decrease the velocity.
-If the potential energy is too low during the calculation, the calculation will speed up the velocity to reach the constant temperature set at 800 kelvin.
+The kinetic energy, 0.011400535 au, and potential energy, -33.126123959 au, were given as astronomical units.
+The temperature was set at 800 Kelvin and throughout the calculation, the kinetic energy was increased to keep the same temperature to decrease the velocity.
+If the potential energy is too low during the calculation, the calculation will speed up the velocity to reach the constant temperature set at 800 Kelvin.
 The molecule is constantly moving and changing throughout the calculation.

 ## ZKG: Continuation of Monitoring and analyzing the AIMD trajectory of H<sub>2</sub>O and H<sub>2</sub>O<sub>2</sub>